franciscoxcode/TaskyCrush/README.md

 - Stay motivated with a live coin badge, instant point rewards on completion, and a full completed-history sheet that lets you reschedule, edit, and note-take without leaving the flow.
 - Work quickly through inline sheets for adding tasks, managing projects, picking emojis, and opening the markdown note editor right from the main screen.
 - Mirror the same “story” style on macOS with a companion target that now reads/writes the exact same SwiftData store, so projects and tasks move seamlessly between iPhone, iPad, and Mac.
+- On macOS you now get the same rich Add Task flow as iOS, complete with the floating `＋` button, a global `N` shortcut, and every field (projects, tags, reminders, recurrence, notes) running off the shared SwiftData context.
 - Keep every device in sync with a SwiftData model container backed by the CloudKit container `iCloud.com.franciscocasillas.TaskyCrush`, while still working offline thanks to an automatic local-store fallback.

 ### Recent UI updates (macOS)